U.S. traffic deaths fell in 2019 for third straight year

 U.S. traffic safety officials are concerned about what happens when tens of millions of commuters return to work after spending an extended period at home because of the coronavirus pandemic.

-Ownens noted some data suggests there has been significant additional speeding on emptier U.S. roads in recent weeks.
+Owens noted some data suggests there has been significant additional speeding on emptier U.S. roads in recent weeks.

-NHTSA opted to delay some spending on public awareness campaigns and high-visability traffic enforcement because of the steep reduction in driving.
+NHTSA opted to delay some spending on public awareness campaigns and high-visibility traffic enforcement because of the steep reduction in driving.

 “We’re going to be ramping up our campaign efforts on raising public awareness over the next couple of weeks and months,” Owens said, saying it would focus on states where the stay-at-home orders are being lifted first.